Stop the

 The community has shared its thoughts in the news:

-Minneapolis Park Board votes down bikeway through Soo Line Garden
+Minneapolis Park Board votes down ADA bikeway through Soo Line Garden

 The Star Tribune - March 21, 2024Readers Write: TikTok, environment, East Phillips, Soo Line Community Garden